nofusscomputing/centurion_erp_ui/docs/projects/centurion_erp/user_interface/metadata.md

 ### URLs

 The `urls` key is used by the UI for navigation.
+This object will be rendered as a JSON dictionary.
 There are two keys within this dictionary, they are:

+- `back`

+    This URL is used for by the interface as the URL for a back operation.
+This URL is optional.

 - `self`,